Dolphin (structure): To protect structures

 Multiple concrete dolphins (left) protect the 1987 span of the Sunshine Skyway Bridge from ship collisions.

 Dolphins are also used to protect structures from possible impact by ships, in a similar fashion to fenders.
 A notable example of dolphins used to protect a bridge is the Sunshine Skyway Bridge across the mouth of Tampa Bay.
-In 1980, the MV Summit Venture hit a pier on one of the bridge's two spans causing a 1200 ft section of the bridge to fall into the water, resulting in 35 deaths.
+In 1980, the MV Summit Venture hit a pier on one of the bridge's two spans, causing a 1200 ft section of the bridge to fall into the water, resulting in 35 deaths.
 When a replacement span was designed, a top priority was to prevent ships from colliding with the new bridge.
-The new bridge is protected by 36 dolphins: four large dolphins protecting the two main pylons supporting the cable-stayed main span plus 32 smaller dolphins protecting bridge piers for 1/4 mi to either side of the main span.
+The new bridge is protected by 36 dolphins — four large dolphins protecting the two main pylons supporting the cable-stayed main span plus 32 smaller dolphins protecting bridge piers for 1/4 mi to either side of the main span.
 The cost of the dolphins was $41 million (equivalent to $ million in dollars).

 To support navigational aids

-Dolphins are also used to house navigation aids such as lights or daybeacons, and display regulatory information such as speed limits and other safety information, or even advertising.
+Dolphins are also used to house navigation aids such as lights or day beacons, and display regulatory information such as speed limits and other safety information, or even advertising.